dkhopade/tap-cartographer-workshop/workshop/workshop/content/exercises/workload.md

           tag: tap-1.2
         url: https://github.com/sample-accelerators/tanzu-java-web-app.git
 ```
 For the matching of our Workload and Supply Chain we have to set the **label of our ClusterSupplyChain's label selector**.
-We also defined `app.kubernetes.io/part-of: simple-app` as a label that is required for the commercial Supply Chain Choreographer UI plugin.
+We also defined `app.kubernetes.io/part-of: custom-app` as a label that is required for the commercial Supply Chain Choreographer UI plugin.
 The location of an application's source code can be configured via the `spec.source` field.
 Here, we are using a branch of a Git repository as a source to be able to implement a **continuous path to production** where every git commit to the codebase will trigger another execution of the Supply Chain, and developers only have to apply a Workload only once if they start with a new application or microservice.
 For the to-be-deployed application, the Workload custom resource also provides configuration options for a **pre-built image in a registry** from e.g. an ISV via `spec.image` and, for a special functionality of the **tanzu CLI**, a **source code container image**, which will be created from source code in a local filesystem and pushed to a registry by the tanzu CLI via `spec.source.image`.